Plains Game Hunting Safaris in South Africa

 Rifle Only 2 x 1 - Shoot 10 – Daily Rates are FREE!!

 Hunt 2x1 and shoot a minimum of 10 animals between you from the price list and pay no daily rates!
 Yes, the daily rates are free!
-This 7 day hunt will take place on a combination of private concessions and huge low-fence concessions consisting of 100,000's of thousands of acres.
+This 7-day hunt will take place on a combination of private concessions and huge low-fence concessions consisting of hundreds of thousands of acres.
 Your group will typically be the only hunters in camp.
 You will see a lot of animals when hunting here and the terrain is rolling and varied and stays green all year.

 Rifle-Bow-Crossbow 1x1 ONLY $4,250!